ibm-blockchain-wsc/ImmersionWorkshop/docs/xchaincode.md

 ![VSCode-xchaincode1](images/xchaincode1.png)

-You should see the contents of the contract folder in your workspace, like the following picture:
+You should see the contents of the folder in your workspace, like the following picture:
-(Please note that your other folders may look different than the screen shot below, but the contents within the contract folder should be the same)
+(Please note that your other folders may look different than the screen shot below, but the contents within the commercial-bond folder should be the same)

 ![VSCode-xchaincode2](images/xchaincode2.png)